 For most brands, fabric choice influences five practical areas: comfort, decoration performance, MOQ and cost, product identity, and bulk consistency.
 That is why material selection should be made early, not after the first sample is already built.

-1. Comfort and seasonality
+1. Comfort and Seasonality

 The same hoodie silhouette can feel completely different depending on the fabric.
 Some materials feel warm, plush, and winter-ready.
 Others feel lighter, smoother, and better for transitional weather.